Summary

 - Squamous cell carcinoma

-- Merkel cell carcinoma: a rare, rapidly progressive neuroendocrine tumor that typically manifests as a painless, firm, nontender, red-blue nodule on the head or neck
+- Merkel cell carcinoma: a rare, rapidly progressive neuroendocrine neoplasm that typically manifests as a painless, firm, nontender, red-blue nodule on the head or neck

 Pitted keratolysis (keratoma plantare sulcatum)